CFP Extended: Greentopia: Ideas, Concepts and Institutional Proposals

-Please prepare a long abstract (appr.
-1200 words, Times new roman, 12pts, double spacing) incl. an informative title and send it as an attachment in MS word or PDF to:
+Please prepare an abstract (700-1200 words, Times new roman, 12pts, double spacing) incl. informative title and send it as an attachment in MS word or PDF to:

 Please include a short CV as well as the relevant contact details: name, affiliation with academic institution/independent scholars, email-address.